dotnet/arcade/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 - EstimatedRemovalDate warnings / errors from the dotnet-helix-machines-ci pipeline

 Outputs:
+- An issue filed for removal of EOL queues for a particular timetable
 - Removal of Helix image definition from dotnet-helix-machines repository.
-- Communication with the release PM team ensuring any "first time" removed
+- Communication with the release PM team ensuring any "first time" removals of a given OS are acceptable; this team may veto this and will provide new estimated removal dates if they do
+  - If not removing all instances of an OS at once (e.g. if removing build images while leaving test queues), mark the remaining instances of the OS with a comment indicating removal has already been approved so this step may be skipped
 - Communication blurb following the below template in weekly rollout email.
 As these warnings are designed to appear 3 weeks prior to expiration, it should consistently allow the current week's rollout (or "not rolling out" mail) to indicate that users need to take action.

+#### Example Communication

 The following Helix Queues and/or Build images will be removed on the Wednesday rollout following the estimated date.
 Please remove usage of these queues/images before this date to keep your pipelines and tests functional.